Strong Constraints on Dark Photon and Scalar Dark Matter Decay from INTEGRAL and AMS-02 data: Observation data and methodology

 which is calculated by integrating the dark matter density profile over the line-of-sight (l.o.s.) within the INTEGRAL/SPI region of interest (ROI) defined by longitude $|l|\leq 47.5^{\circ}$ and latitude $|b|\leq 47.5^{\circ}$.
 We compute the $D-$factor in Eq.~\ref{eq:flux} for dark matter decay as $D=1.29\times 10^{23}$~GeV/cm$^{2}$.

 Throughout this mass range, the FSR contribution dominates the dark matter signal in INTEGRAL.
 This occurs for two different reasons, depending on the dark matter mass.
 At low masses (below the $\pi^0$ mass), dark matter only decays to $e^+e^-$ pairs, which produce most of their x-ray emission through FSR.
 In Figure~\ref{fig:INTEGRAL}, we present the arbitrarily normalized x-ray spectrum resulting from the decay of dark matter with a mass of 4~MeV.
 At higher masses, decays into mesons become dominant.
 However, these mesons decay into photons with a spectrum that peaks at around half the dark matter mass, exceeding the 8~MeV energy-range of INTEGRAL.
 The low-energy x-ray flux in these scenarios is still dominated by FSR.
+We note that the INTEGRAL flux may include additional terms from inverse-Compton scattering and the radiative decay of charged particles produced in the dark matter annihilation event.
+However, modeling these induces additional systematic concerns as the propagation of these particles must be carefully tracked.
+Thus, we conservatively choose to model only the FSR contribution from dark matter annihilation.

 At each dark matter mass, we compute the 95\%~CL upper limits on the dark matter decay rate.
 Specifically, we fit the indirect signal from dark matter decay along with other astrophysical contributions from our background model.
 Using the \texttt{emcee} MCMC method~\cite{Foreman-Mackey:2012any} that is imported in the \texttt{3ML} package~\cite{Vianello:2015wwa}, we sample all the free parameters for these spectra.
 The dark matter spectrum is computed as the sum of the spectra from each SM final state multiplied by its branching ratio, which depends on the dark matter models in Figures~\ref{fig:BRDP}~and~\ref{fig:BRSc}.
 Our analysis is based on the template that is published in Ref.~\cite{Calore:2022pks}, and available publicly via a \href{https://zenodo.org/records/7984451}{Zenodo repository}\footnote{https://zenodo.org/records/7984451}.